-Before going into CAD I wanted to refine one of the forms that was most popular with the client.
-In order to get the details right sketching over the model to refines was the quickest it allowed me to understand the transitions and the curves.
+Before going into CAD, I wanted to refine the one form that was most popular with the client.
+To get the right details sketching over the model to was the quickest it allowed me to understand the transitions and the curves.

 Battery vs. Device

-The reason for separating the battery from the main device is two fold.
+The reason for separating the battery from the primary device is two-fold.

-One reason is to provide a more sustainable solution to allow for a device that can make it though it’s five year life span.
-By being able to separate the device form the battery, if the battery dies the device itself doesn’t have to replaced
+One reason is to provide a more sustainable solution to allow for a device that can make it through its five-year life span.
+By being able to separate the device from the battery, if the battery dies the device itself doesn’t have to be replaced.

-The second reason for the separation has to do with the patient and practitioner usability, begin able to get proper and consistent read outs of data transmission.
-With a small standby in the main device if the battery dies or needs to be changed the read out will not provide a false read out.
+The second reason for the separation has to do with the patient and practitioner usability, begin able to get proper and consistent readouts of data transmission.
+With a small standby in the primary device if the battery dies or needs to be changed the readout will not provide a false readout.